miguelgfierro/pybase/README.md

 ## Dependencies

-To install the dependencies on a conda environment named `pybase`:
+To install the dependencies:

-    conda env create -n pybase -f conda.yaml conda install pyspark
+    pip install -r requirements.txt

 For setting up PySpark, make sure Java and Spark are available in the machine.
-Then, we need to set the environment variables `PYSPARK_PYTHON` and `PYSPARK_DRIVER_PYTHON` to point to the conda python executable.
+Then, we need to set the environment variables `PYSPARK_PYTHON` and `PYSPARK_DRIVER_PYTHON` to point to the python executable.

 <details>
-<summary><strong><em>Press to get the instructions for PySpark on Linux or MacOS</em></strong></summary>
+<summary><strong><em>Press to get the instructions for PySpark on Linux or MacOS in a Conda environment</em></strong></summary>

 To set these variables every time the environment is activated, we can follow the steps of this [guide](https://conda.io/docs/user-guide/tasks/manage-environments.html#macos-and-linux).
-First, get the path of the environment `pybase` is installed:
+First, get the path of the Conda environment `pybase` is installed:

     CONDA_ENV=$(conda env list | grep pybase | awk '{print $NF}')